nddpj00/toolshare/README.md

 I'm what you might call an enthusiastic DIYer.
 I have no expertise in any building maintenance or repair and really have no affinity with it either....  but always feel I should *go-it-a-go* (much to the exasperation of my long-suffering wife).
 So I'm often embarking on a new project to repair or update a part of our aging victorian house, of which it so often needs.

 After much researching on how to complete the job I often discover that to do it properly, which at this point at least is my intention, I need to purchase a new, shiny tool.
 The tool usually seems like a good investment, after all, I'm saving money by doing the job myself right.
-The problem is , if I take a stroll down to my shed right now and peer in, I've got shelves and shelves of tools that I've brought for previous jobs and are practically untouched or used only once or twice , literally gathering dust and housing spiders.
+The problem is , if I take a stroll down to my shed right now and peer in, I've got shelves and shelves of tools that I've bought for previous jobs and are practically untouched or used only once or twice , literally gathering dust and housing spiders.

 You can hire tools of course, but looking online its not a lot less than buying, except for JCBs and other large machinery.

-Looking out from my house, across the gardens up and down my street I can see every one has a shed and I can guarantee most include garden tools, lawnmowers , ladders and a vareity of other barely used tools and machinery.... slowly rusting away and rarely used.
+Looking out from my house, across the gardens up and down my street I can see every one has a shed and I'm certain most include garden tools, lawnmowers , ladders and a variety of other barely used tools and machinery.... slowly rusting away and rarely used.
 Surely it would make better sense to share these tools.
 Financially, environmentally and to save space too.

 My idea is Share Bear.
 A community based organisation, which means its for the benefit of local people to make use of it but also to contribute, volunteer and run it.